-If there is another isocenter in this treatment, then the table will move to the appropriate location for the new target and the system will start to deliver the next target.
+If there is another isocenter in this treatment the table will move to the appropriate location for the new target.
+The system will then wait for the user to click the "Treat" icon, afterwhich it will proceed to capture kV images and verify alignment at the new table position.
+Once this is completed the user will be prompted to press the "HV On" button and the system will start to deliver the next target.